openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

-# Drawing Custom Graphics on the Canvas
+# Drawing Custom Graphics Using the Canvas

 **Canvas** provides a canvas component for drawing custom graphics.
 You can use the **CanvasRenderingContext2D** and **OffscreenCanvasRenderingContext2D** objects to draw graphics on the **Canvas** component.
 The drawing objects can be basic shapes, text, and images.

-## Drawing a Custom Chart Using the Canvas
+## Drawing Custom Graphics on the Canvas

-You can draw a custom chart on the canvas in any of the following ways:
+You can draw custom graphics on the canvas in any of the following ways:

 - Use [CanvasRenderingContext2D](../reference/arkui-ts/ts-canvasrenderingcontext2d.md).